-In emerald Ireland, just outside of Dublin, there lies the country’s second-oldest and fastest growing university, the National University of Ireland Maynooth.
+In emerald Ireland, just outside of Dublin, there lies the country’s second-oldest and fastest growing university, Maynooth University.
 The school’s town location and its relatively small size give off a “community atmosphere,” and “modern and up-to-date” facilities and a “beautiful campus” make it “a nice environment to study in” with a “great history” to back it up.
 “The academic standard at Maynooth is impeccable, with lecturers, lecture halls, tutors, and labs of the finest stature,” says a science major.
-There’s a wide selection of classes available at Maynooth, and course content “is generally wellexplained, with tutorials and support centers available.”
+There’s a wide selection of classes available at Maynooth, and course content “is generally well-explained, with tutorials and support centers available.”

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.

 Please visit The Princeton Review’s page on campus safety for additional resources: http://www.princetonreview.com/safety

 The Princeton Review publishes links directly to each school's Campus Security Reports where available.
 Applicants can also access all school-specific campus safety information using the Campus Safety and Security Data Analysis Cutting Tool provided by the Office of Postsecondary Education of the U.S. Department of Education: http://ope.ed.gov/security